 Almost instantly, Bec sank into a deep depression.

 “I wasn’t coping because I’d never done the whole ‘no vision’ thing.
 I’d spent my whole life developing strategies to work with what vision I had,” she said.

-“I thought I’ve got to get back up.
-I can’t let this beat me, I’ve got to keep going,” she said.
+“I was devastated and my mum would hear me crying all the time.
+I thought I’ve got to get back up.
+I can’t let this beat me, I’ve got to keep going,” Bec said.

 Bec first learnt how to use a long cane so she could navigate outside her home.
 She completed both beginner and advanced level cane training at our centre in Brisbane before undertaking a personalised program in her local area on the Sunshine Coast, with Melissa as her Mobility Instructor.